Generic details 10: interface-implemented requirements

 Problem

-This proposal is to add the capability for an interface to require other types to be implemented, not just the Self type.
-The interface-implemented requirement feature also has some concerns:
+This proposal is to add the capability for an interface to require other types to be implemented, not just the Self

-• A function trying to make use of the fact that a type implements an interface due to an interface requirement, or a blanket impl, may require the compiler perform a search that we don’t know will be bounded.
+clause, there are concerns about being able to locally check whether impls satisfy that requirement. - A function trying to make use of the fact that a type implements an interface due to an interface requirement, or a blanket impl, may require the compiler perform a search that we don’t know will be bounded.

 Background